pantheon-systems/documentation/source/_docs/terminus-2-0.md

 ## Additional Changes

 The changes to these commands' behavior may affect existing integrations.
-For a complete list of all changes, see the [changelog](/docs/terminus/updates/#changelog).
+For a complete list of all changes, see the [Terminus changelog](/docs/terminus/updates/#changelog).

  - `env:clone-content`
-   - Now checks its target environment for initialization and will emit an error instead of erring after the operation fails.
+   - Now checks its target environment for initialization and will emit an error instead of showing an error after the operation fails.
  - `site:team:remove`
    - Now emits an error upon failure.
 It formerly emitted a notice.
  - `site:upstream:set`
-   - Now emits an error if your user hasn't sufficient authority to run it, and will not attempt to run the operation.
+   - Now emits an error if your user doesn't have the authority sufficient to run it, and will not attempt to run the operation.
  - `upstream:updates:list`
    - Orders the pending updates in chronological order.
  - `upstream:updates:apply`